chkp-omrina/CloudGuardIaaS/terraform/alicloud/management_master/README.md

 # Check Point Management master Server Terraform module for AliCloud

-Terraform module which deploys a Check Point Management Server into an existing VPC on AliCloud.
+Terraform module which deploys a Check Point Management Server into a new VPC on AliCloud.

 These types of Terraform resources are supported:
 * [Instance](https://www.terraform.io/docs/providers/alicloud/r/instance.html) - management Instance